Wouldn't it be great if the only expectation on us as actors was to simply act?

 Y'all, most of my tax write-offs came from mileage.
 It adds up fast!

-Again, check with a tax pro to be safe, but I successfully logged these last year.
+Again, check with a tax pro to be safe.

 Here's the safest way to log mileage in my opinion: